quicwg/base-drafts/draft-ietf-quic-transport.md

 establishing a new connection; rather, the client should wait to observe the server's new preferred_address value in the handshake.

-A server MUST reject 0-RTT data or even abort a handshake if the implied values for transport parameters cannot be supported.
+A server MUST either reject 0-RTT data or abort a handshake if the implied values for transport parameters cannot be supported.